-Locally Defined Diploma Seals Seals Requirements Community Service Seal (locally defined) During their high school career, students will meet the requirement of the Community Service Seal by completing a community service project that meets the following guidelines: helps students make invaluable connections in their community; gives students an opportunity to explore possible career options in the public, nonprofit and philanthropic sectors and gain valuable work skills; exposes students to the needs of their community and promotes an understanding of and the value of civic engagement as well as volunteerism; and provides students with an opportunity to demonstrate social and emotional skills, academic knowledge, leadership, professionalism, and critical reasoning.
+Seals Requirements Community Service Seal (locally defined) During their high school career, students will meet the requirement of the Community Service Seal by completing a community service project that meets the following guidelines: helps students make invaluable connections in their community; gives students an opportunity to explore possible career options in the public, nonprofit and philanthropic sectors and gain valuable work skills; exposes students to the needs of their community and promotes an understanding of and the value of civic engagement as well as volunteerism; and provides students with an opportunity to demonstrate social and emotional skills, academic knowledge, leadership, professionalism, and critical reasoning.
 Community service experiences must be approved by the building principal or designee prior to the project and evaluated after the project is complete to determine whether it meets qualifications to be provided the Community Service Seal.
-OR: 60 hours of community service over 4 years.
+OR : 60 hours of community service over 4 years.
 (Pro-rated to 15 hours for students who transfer to HCSD during their senior year and 30 hours for students who transfer during their junior year) Students can submit multiple community service experiences for a cumulative total of 60 hours Community service must be pre-approved by the building principal or designee and hours will be logged and verified.
 A student who transfers into HCSD during freshman, sophomore, or junior year who was working towards the Community Service Seal will get a proportional amount of service hours for the seal.
 To determine HCSD hours, take the number of hours earned in the previous district(s) divided by the number of hours required by the previous district.
 Then multiply times 60 (which is the HCSD requirement over four years).
 That becomes the number of hours earned toward HCSD requirements.
 Students who transfer also have the option of creating a service project, as outlined above.
 If a student's previous district did not have a Community Service Seal option, and the student wants to pursue the Community Service Seal in HCSD, then both options are available.
-Student Engagement Seal (locally defined) During their high school career, a student will participate in two or more of the following (or one of the following for two or more seasons/years): HCSD Athletics (one full season) HCSD Marching Band (one full season) HCSD Play/Musical/Drama Production (one full production) HCSD-sponsored club (one full year) Approved Credit Flex - Educational Option activities HCSD sponsored clubs include: Class Cabinet, Student Council, eSports, Ethics Bowl, Chess Club, Ceramics (Clay Cats), Debate Club, Diversity Club, E Pluribus Unum, Engineering Club, World Language Clubs, Girls in Science, GSA, Hope Squad, Interact Club, Key Club, Math Club, National Honor Society, Ambassadors, ROX, Ski Club, Student Athletic Council, Drama Club/Theatre Troupe, FBLA, Medical Sciences Club, Leadership Club (PAWS), Model UN, Peer2Peer Fine and Performing Arts Seal (locally defined) During their high school career, a student will: Earn two credits of approved Fine and Performing Arts program electives, OR Complete a pre-approved Fine and Performing Arts field experience (ex: individualized instruction, group instruction, selection into OMEA All State Band, Governor's Art Show)
+Student Engagement Seal (locally defined) During their high school career, a student will participate in two or more of the following (or one of the following for two or more seasons/years): , , , HCSD Athletics (one full season) HCSD Marching Band (one full season) HCSD Play (Musical / Program Production) HCSD Play/Musical/Drama Production (one full production) HCSD-sponsored club (one full year) Approved Credit Flex - Educational Option activities For information about HCSD-sponsored clubs available at your school, please connect with your school counselor or building administrator.
+To earn a Student Engagement Seal from Tolles Career and Technical Center, a student must meet the following criteria: Participate and hold membership in one of the following Career and Technical Student Organizations (CTSO) for at least 2 semesters: BPA, FCCLA, FFA, HOSA, or SkillsUSA Complete the Tolles Student Engagement Seal Documentation form with a signature from CTSO advisor A student who transfers to Hilliard City Schools during their junior or senior year may use student engagement activities from previous school(s) attended.
+Evidence and/or records of participation must be provided.
+Fine and Performing Arts During their high school career, a student will: Seal (locally defined) Earn two credits of approved Fine and Performing Arts program electives, OR Complete a pre-approved Fine and Performing Arts field experience (ex: individualized instruction, group instruction, selection into OMEA All State Band, Governor's Art Show)